Identifying Primary Versions of Duplicate Content

 In some embodiments, a method for selecting a representative document from a set of duplicate documents includes: selecting the first document in a plurality of documents on the basis that the first document is associated with a query independent score, where each respective document in the plurality of documents has a fingerprint that identifies the content of the respective document, the fingerprint of each respective document in the plurality of documents indicating that each respective document in the plurality of documents has substantially identical content to every other document in the plurality of documents, and a first document in the plurality of documents is associated with the query-independent score.
-The method further includes indexing, per the query independent score, the first document thereby producing an indexed first document; and for the plurality of documents, including only the indexed first document in a document index.
+The method further includes indexing, per the query independent score, the first document, thereby producing an indexed first document and the plurality of documents, including only the indexed first document in a document index.

 This other patent is: